January 20, 2020

 Ethiopia to Southeast Asia

-Last February Ash and I were in Ethiopia.
-We bought two new Chinese-made dualsport bikes there, rode them for a month, and left them in Awassa so we could return and continue the trip this year.
+Last February, Ash and I bought two new Chinese-made dualsport bikes in Ethiopia, rode them for a month, and left them in Awassa with the intent to return this winter and continue the trip.

 We booked flights to Ethiopia for Feb 1.
 As the trip got closer, the two guys who were supposed to be storing our bikes completely stopped responding to messages.
 At this point we don’t know if the bikes are still there, or if they’ve been stolen or sold-off or what.
 Maybe we never will.
 However with only two weeks left before the trip and no communication from them, we pulled the plug.
 Our friend Chad will be in Awassa in the next few weeks, so hopefully he can find out what happened.
 He knows the two guys and is related to one of them.

-With that unexpected change and not much time to make a backup plan, we redirected our flights to Vietnam.
+With that unexpected change of events and not much time left for a backup plan, we redirected our flights to Vietnam.
 We have two XR150s waiting for us in Hanoi ($500/bike for a month, reserved through Tigit Motorbikes), and we’re stoked to spend some time exploring the mountains in Northern Vietnam and Laos.
 Because of all the confusion over the status of our bikes in Ethiopia, it was a big relief to make a final decision to kill that plan and move on.
-SE Asia is one of my favorite places to ride, and Ash has never been, so I have a feeling it’s going to be epic .
+SE Asia is one of my favorite places to ride, and Ash has never been there.
+I have a feeling it’s going to be epic.